The Broadcast Electronic Media Arts department follows the CCSF assessment process as documented on the Outcomes Assessment Reporting website.

 Service Level Outcomes

-- As a result of their involvement in Broadcast Media Services, student interns will be able todemonstrate improved hands-on professional career skills needed for employment in the entertainment, media and communications industries.
+- Students who intern with BMS, will be able to: Demonstrate improved hands-on professional career skills needed for employment in the entertainment, media and communications industries.

 - Homepage: www.ccsf.edu/eatv